-The schedules of both study programs are coordinated, so that a student does not experience any scheduling conflicts.
+The schedules of both study programs are coordinated, so that scheduling conflicts are minimized.

 3. Intended learning outcomes / competences

 In the Double Degree program there are competences that overlap and have to be achieved at both programs.
 By including WdKA or Codarts courses in the IBACS or ACW program, an alternative route is created to achieve the IBACS/ACW intended learning outcomes (see study schedules in Appendix 3).